naman16/naman-sogani.github.io/docs/Implementing CNAPP: Day 2 Focus Areas.md

-## CNAPP Implementation: Day 2 Focus Areas and Beyond
+## Implementing CNAPP: Day 2 Focus Areas

 In the first part of the Cloud-Native Application Protection Platform (CNAPP) blog ([here](https://naman16.github.io/cloud-security/)), I laid out my thoughts on tool selection criteria and day 1 focus areas.
 In this blog, I want to double-click into the day 2 focus areas that include pre-deployment security, implementing CNAPP capabilities beyond Cloud Security Posture Management (CSPM), designing issues management workflows, and integrating CNAPP with enterprise tools.
 Below is the high-level structure of how this document is organized: